elastic/integrations/packages/ded/docs/README.md

 Depending on the version of the package you're using, you might also be able to search for the above rules using the tag `Data Exfiltration`.
 - Upgrade the Data Exfiltration Detection package to v2.0.0 using the steps [here](https://www.elastic.co/guide/en/fleet/current/upgrade-integration.html)
-- Install the new rules as described in the [Enable detection rules](#enable-detection-rules) section below
+- Install the new rules as described in the [Enable detection rules](#enable-detection-rules) section below.

+In version 2.1.1, the package ignores data in cold and frozen data tiers to reduce heap memory usage, avoid running on outdated data, and to follow best practices.

 ## Configuration